Animal-Assisted Rabbit Visits & Wellness

 Visiting the Greater Vancouver Area of British Columbia

-North Shore, Lions Bay, Vancouver, UBC, The Fraser Valley, Burnaby, Coquitlam, Port Coquitlam, New Westminster, Richmond, Delta and White Rock.
+North Shore, Lions Bay, Vancouver, UBC, The Fraser Valley, Burnaby, Coquitlam, Port Coquitlam, New Westminster, Richmond, Delta, White Rock and Squamish.

 If you would like to schedule a call, kindly send us an email with dates & times that work best for you.